 Gently heat sour cream and cream cheese in microwave to soften the cream cheese.

 Add spices and blend with electric hand mixer.

 Add dill, and blend until cream starts to turn green (i.e. don't overdo it)

 Stir in dill pickle by hand, pour into serving dish(es), and chill for several hours for best taste and texture.

 I make this almost every Sunday afternoon.
 I don't think any of the measurements are critical, but these proportions seem to work.
 Call me before 3pm if you want to join us and I'll double the recipe:

 Spread flour onto a flat surface (not your windows, silly.
-Use your head!
-No wait!
-Use your hands!!!) and gently roll the dough into a circular pizza crust.
+Use your head!) and gently roll the dough into a circular pizza crust.
 Fold in half, again into quarter, and gently lift it onto a greased pizza pan and unfold.
 Add your favourite toppings and brush or spray a bit of oil onto the exposed dough to keep it from burning.
 Bake at 475F for 12 to 15 minutes, until toppings are cooked and crust is a golden brown.
-Note: Now I can use 500F on "convection bake" for 11 minutes.